All Episodes

 But I was so offended by what Karen had to say that I just had to call and say something to you.

-You know, we are in a state of war against a vicious and deadly foe.
+You know, We are in a state of war against a vicious and deadly foe.

-the the the will and the ability of uh those fine people in the armed forces who are getting their lives every day is just offensive to me.
+And to have someone even to impugn the will and the ability of those fine people in the armed forces who are getting their lives every day is just offensive to me.

 I mean, these people chose to attack us for who we are and what we are.

-You know, the same as an American way of life was the antithesis of Nazi Germany, and the same as an American way of life was the antithesis of Imperial Japan, it's the same way that uh these uh Islamic extremists see us as the antithesis of their way of life.
+You know, the same as an American way of life was the antithesis of Nazi Germany, and the same as an American way of life was the antithesis of Imperial Japan.

-Uh as to Karen, she's she may be ignorant.
+As to Karen, she may be ignorant.

-I I don't know, but let me tell you who Karen is.
+I don't know, but let me tell you who Karen is.

 Karen represents the mainstream of liberal thought today, Joe.

-This is you know, don't think she's a kook.
+This is, you know, don't think she's a kook.

-Well, you can think she's a kook, but but if you want, but those are the people uh that dominate the Democratic Party today in terms of its movement leaders, in terms of its fundraisers.
+Well, you can think she's a kook, but if you want, but those are the people that dominate the Democratic Party today in terms of its movement leaders, in terms of its fundraisers.

 She's no different than Howard Dean.